madhav-14/Heart-Disease-Prediction-using-Machine-Learning-Techniques/README.md

 # Heart-Disease-Prediction-using-Machine-Learning-Techniques
-This project predicts the likelihood of heart disease using machine learning algorithms based on a dataset containing 290 patient records with 14 medical attributes.
+This project predicts the likelihood of heart disease using machine learning algorithms based on a dataset containing 290(after data preprocessing) patient records with 14 medical attributes.
 The goal is to assist in early diagnosis of heart disease, enabling timely medical intervention.

 Project Overview
 Heart disease remains one of the leading causes of death worldwide.
 This project applies machine learning techniques to analyze patient data and predict the risk of heart disease ranging from 0 to 4 based on the severity of coronary artery blockage.